Interrogation of Abu Zubaydah: Enhanced interrogation techniques

 The CIA interrogation strategies were based on work done by James Elmer Mitchell and Bruce Jessen in the Air Force's Survival, Evasion, Resistance and Escape (SERE) program.
 The CIA contracted with the two psychologists to develop alternative, harsher interrogation techniques than those allowed at the time.
 Neither of the two psychologists had any experience in conducting interrogations.

 The SERE program was originally designed as defensive in nature and was used to train American pilots and other soldiers how to resist harsh interrogation techniques and torture if they fell into enemy hands.
 The program subjected U.S. military trainees to techniques such as "waterboarding ... sleep deprivation, isolation, exposure to extreme temperatures, enclosure in tiny spaces, bombardment with agonizing sounds at extremely damaging decibel levels, and religious and sexual humiliation."
 For the CIA, Mitchell and Jessen adapted SERE into an offensive program designed to train CIA agents and contractors on how to use the harsh interrogation techniques or torture to get information from prisoners.
 All of the tactics listed above were later reported by the International Committee of the Red Cross as having been used on Abu Zubaydah.

 Mitchell and Jessen relied heavily on experiments done by the American psychologist Martin Seligman in the 1970s known as "learned helplessness."
 In these experiments, caged dogs were shocked with electricity in a random way in order to completely break their will to resist.
 Mitchell believed that Zubaydah must be treated "like a dog in a cage."
 He said the interrogation "was like an experiment, when you apply electric shocks to a caged dog, after a while, he's so diminished, he can't resist."

 According to a report in 2008 by the New York Times, information was not gotten during the torture.
 Rather, a period of a day or more passed before a non-coercive, trust-building interrogation was started by someone who did not use the harsh methods.
 CIA employee Deuce Martinez was this interrogator for Zubaydah.

 Once Abu Zubaydah was transferred to the Guantanamo Bay detention camp in 2006, he refused to cooperate with FBI interrogators, who were attempting to build cases against the "high-value detainees" untainted by allegations of torture.

-In 2007, John Kiriakou, a former CIA officer who was part of the team that captured Abu Zubaydah, said in an interview with ABC News that Zubaybah broke after 35 seconds of his first waterboarding session.
+In 2007, John Kiriakou, a former CIA officer who was part of the team that captured Abu Zubaydah, said in an interview with ABC News that Zubaydah broke after 35 seconds of his first waterboarding session.
 However, in his book published in 2010, Kiriakou acknowledged he was not present and had no direct knowledge of Abu Zubaydah's CIA interrogations at the Thailand black site.